 - 4.2 The Headteacher will: - Ensure it has a DSL who has undertaken the appropriate training, has their DSL role in their job description and is given appropriate time to conduct their duties as required.
 The DSL should be an appropriate senior member of staff from the school leadership team.
 The DSL will in addition to their safeguarding responsibilities also ensure they have a clear understanding of the school systems for online safety, incorporating filtering and monitoring processes; - Recognise the role of the DSL and ensure supervision and ongoing training; - Ensure that the DSL works closely with senior mental health lead; - Ensure every member of staff knows: - 1.
 The name of the designated person and deputies and his/her role; - 2.
-That they have an individual responsibility for referring safeguarding and child protection concerns using the proper channels; - 3.
-They understand the signs and indicators of abuse and understand the role of Early Help in supporting children and families. - Ensure that members of staff are aware of the need to be alert to signs of abuse and know how to respond to a learner who may disclose abuse; - Ensure that parents have an understanding of the responsibility placed on the school and staff for child protection; - Ensure that learners in the school know the name of the designated person and his/ her role; - Provide training for all staff so that they know: - 1.
-Their personal responsibility in relation to safeguarding and child protection; - 2.
-Online safety which, amongst other things, includes an understanding of the expectations, applicable roles and responsibilities in relation to filtering and monitoring on the Trust and school network; - 3.
-The relevant parts of the [LSCP] procedures; - 4.
-The need to be vigilant in identifying cases of abuse; - 5.
-How to support a child who discloses abuse.
+That they have an individual responsibility for referring safeguarding and child protection concerns using the proper channels;

-POLY017 - Trust Child Protection Policy v2.0 Scalby Organisation: Coast and Page Date: 02/07/2024 Version: v1.0 Review Date: July 25 Vale Learning Trust 7 of 27
+POLY017 - Trust Child Protection Policy v2.0 Lady Lumley's Organisation: Coast and Page Date: 02/07/2024 Version: v1.0 Review Date: July 25 Vale Learning Trust 7 of 28